sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 If you search the internet for the definition of the Heaviside step function, you may find alternative definitions which differ from the above on how the result of the function is defined  when $x=0$

-Theaviside step function is discontinuous.
+The Heaviside step function is discontinuous.
 A function $f(x)$ is continuous if a small change of $x$ results in a small change in the outcome of the function.
-This is clearly not the case for the He heaviyside step function: if at 0 and moving to the negative side then the function outcome changes suddenly from 1 to 0.
+This is clearly not the case for the Heaviyside step function: if at 0 and moving to the negative side then the function outcome changes suddenly from 1 to 0.

 I will not elaborate much more on this function not being continuous because it is not important for the discussion at hand.
-In a next article, when we discuss the ADALINE perceptron I will gget back to this.
+In a next article, when we discuss the ADALINE perceptron I will get back to this.

 ## Learning the weights

 We've covered a lot about how the perceptron classifies the features in two linearily seperable classes using the weight vector.
-But the big question is: if we have some samples of features for which we now the resulting class, how can we find the weights so that we can also classify unknown values of the feature vector?
+But the big question is: if we have some samples of features for which we know the resulting class, how can we find the weights so that we can also classify unknown values of the feature vector?
 Or, how can we find the hyperplane sepeating the features?

 This is where the perceptron learning rule comes in.